Wednesday, November 6, 2024

 Now what?: A post-election appeal

-I wrote a version of this story four months ago, the day before Joe Biden withdrew from the 2024 presidential race in a surprise posting on his personal Twitter account.
+I wrote a version of this four months ago, the day before Joe Biden withdrew from the 2024 presidential race in a surprise posting on his personal Twitter account.
 The road was left to Kamala Harris to become better known and to reinforce the dangers of a Trump presidency.

 He kept ranting until the Tuesday election results unveiled his shocking popular vote victory.
 Early morning vote totals had Trump at 72 million votes, more than ever.
 Harris had secured five million fewer.